Lamb Tagine with Apricots and Dates

-This recipe for lamb tagine creates a tender, aromatic and hearty meal.
-Take a virtual trip to Morocco by making it for dinner tonight!
+Lamb tagine with apricots and dates is a tender, aromatic, hearty African meal.
+Take a virtual trip to Morocco by making this easy recipe!

-The powerful flavors come together in this recipe in a truly amazing way.
+The powerful flavors come together in this North African recipe in a truly amazing way.
 Tangy apricots, saffron, cinnamon, and onions combined with deliciously tender lamb is the ultimate comfort dish.

 Next time you need a bowl of something warm and cozy, try this instead of the usual winter meal.